desktopsetup/BadDroid/README.md

 # BadDroid
 Fun BadUSB scripts for Android!
 Tested with BadBLE Made for the Flipper Zero!

-ㅤ
+Tested on:
+Moto G,
+Samsung,
+Note 9.
+ㅤㅤ

 More Custom script TOOLs for Android, instead of those basic scripts.
 ㅤ

-But with some of these scripts you can do more fun control for Android Tested on;
+But with some of these scripts you can do more fun control for Android
-Moto G
-Samsung
-Note 9
-ㅤ

 such as :